apache/qpid-proton/INSTALL.md

 CMake (Linux)
 -------------

-The following prerequisites are required to do a full build on RPM based systems (RHEL, Fedora etc.).
-If you do not wish to build a given language binding you can omit the devel package for that language:
+The following prerequisites are required to do a full build on RPM-based systems (RHEL, Fedora, etc.).
+If you do not wish to build a given language binding you can omit the devel package for that language.

-    # required dependencies
+    # Required dependencies
-    $ yum install gcc cmake libuuid-devel
+    $ yum install gcc make cmake libuuid-devel

-    # dependencies needed for ssl support
+    # Dependencies needed for SSL support
     $ yum install openssl-devel

-    # dependencies needed for Cyrus SASL support
+    # Dependencies needed for Cyrus SASL support
     $ yum install cyrus-sasl-devel

-    # dependencies needed for bindings
+    # Dependencies needed for bindings
     $ yum install swig                                       # Required for all bindings
     $ yum install python-devel                               # Python
     $ yum install ruby-devel rubygem-rspec rubygem-simplecov # Ruby
-    $ yum install rubygem-test-unit  # Ruby on fedora >= 25
+    $ yum install rubygem-test-unit                          # Ruby on Fedora >= 25
     $ yum install pphp-devel                                 # PHP
     $ yum install perl-devel                                 # Perl

-    # dependencies needed for python docs
+    # Dependencies needed for Python docs
     $ yum install epydoc

-The following prerequisites are required to do a full build on Debian based systems (Ubuntu).
-If you do not wish to build a given language binding you can omit the dev package for that language:
+The following prerequisites are required to do a full build on Debian-based systems (Ubuntu).
+If you do not wish to build a given language binding you can omit the dev package for that language.

     # Required dependencies
     $ apt-get install gcc cmake cmake-curses-gui uuid-dev

-    # dependencies needed for ssl support
+    # Dependencies needed for SSL support
     $ apt-get install libssl-dev

     # dependencies needed for Cyrus SASL support